BattletechModders/CBTBehaviorsEnhanced/README.md

 * On a charge attack, make a piloting check or fall down (source and target)
 * Mitigate DFA self damage based upon piloting (reduce damage by 5% per level by default)
 * TODO: Allow selection of melee type
+* Allows moving to different melee positions (duplicate of MeleeMover by Morphyum)

 ## Classic Movement